Digital divide by continent, area and country: Reasons for the Divide

 Wealthier Mexicans are more likely than poorer Mexicans to have access to the internet.
 Because of certain dominant players monopolizing the telecommunication sector in Mexico, the majority of the Mexican population cannot afford the expensive services of television and internet.

 Formal schooling is scarce in the poor regions of Mexico leaving many school-aged children without internet access.
 Those who have only received an elementary education are four times less likely to access or use the internet.
 In Mexico, 33% of primary and 48% of secondary schools have access to the internet and report having one computer.
 The government has addressed the issue by providing technologies that provide the capability to access the internet, but teachers and students are not instructed on how to use them.

-Mexico's lack of proper fiber optic infrastructure causes less wireless broadband penetration in the country, which in turn effects the number of internet users in Mexico.
+Mexico's lack of proper fiber optic infrastructure causes less wireless broadband penetration in the country, which in turn affects the number of internet users in Mexico.
 Fiber optic infrastructure is found more in urban than rural areas.
 Urban internet usage is significantly higher than rural internet usage.
 In big cities such as Mexico City, citizens doubled the national average in terms of computer ownership.
 In 2000, the southern border states of Mexico had half as many phones per capita as the northern states.